St. George Killing the Dragon by Bernat Martorell

 - Cadderly from The Cleric Quintet qualifies, even though he's a spellcaster.
 He managed to kill one with a explosive bandolier, and he managed to brainwash another into doing his bidding.

 - The main characters of the Forgotten Realms novel trilogy The Year of Rogue Dragons are an adventuring party who specialize in taking down dragons, slaying several evil dragons per book.
+It's Personal for the leader, half-golem Dorn Graybrook, who lost his family and two limbs to a dragon attack as a child.
+Over the course of the trilogy, though, he not only allies with several good-aligned dragons, but even falls in love with a female song dragon.

 - Dragonsbane by Barbara Hambly has a prince go in search of a dragonslayer who the legends describe as a Knight in Shining Armor who killed the dragon with his sword.
 He turns out to be a rather bookish man who disabled the dragon with poisoned harpoons and finished it with a battleaxe.